 Introduction to SLURM

 SLURM (Simple Linux Utility for Resource Management) is a highly flexible and powerful job scheduler for managing and scheduling computational workloads on high-performance computing (HPC) clusters.
 SLURM is designed to efficiently allocate resources and manage job execution on clusters of any size, from a single server to tens of thousands.
-SLURM manages resources on an HPC cluster by dividing compute nodes into partitions.
+SLURM manages resources on an HPC cluster by dividing similar compute nodes into partitions.
 Users submit jobs with specified resource requirements to these partitions from a login-node, and then the SLURM controller schedules and allocates resources to those jobs based on available resources.
 SLURM also stores detailed usage information of all jobs in a usage accounting database, which allows enforcement of fair-share policies and priorities for job scheduling for each partition.

 BioCloud SLURM cluster overview

-(Note, the exact partitions in the figure may be outdated, but the setup is the same)
+(Note: the exact partitions in the figure may be outdated, but the setup is the same)

 Getting started